david9106/GreenhouseMonitor/README.md

+# IMPORTANT Check the appengine module README.md!!!!
-##Wireless sensor network applied to greenhouse monitor via cloud access.
+## Wireless sensor network applied to greenhouse monitor via cloud access.

 The overall objective of the project (Wireless sensor network applied to access via cloud monitoring greenhouse) is monitoring a